sensu/sensu-docs/content/sensu-core/2.0/guides/plan-a-maintenance.md

 ### Validating the silenced entry

 You can verify that the silenced entry against our entity, here named `i-424242`, has been properly created, by using `sensuctl`.

 {{< highlight shell >}}
 sensuctl silenced info \
 --subscription 'entity:i-424242'
 {{< /highlight >}}

-Once the silenced entry starts to take effect, events that are not handled due to silencing will be marked as so in `sensuctl events`.
+Once the silenced entry starts to take effect, events that are silenced will be marked as so in `sensuctl events`.

 {{< highlight shell >}}
 $ sensuctl event list